mikewlam/S2A/WK9/readme.md

 ![Screen Shot 2020-09-29 at 10 38 02 am](https://user-images.githubusercontent.com/68724434/94509194-0db04c00-0257-11eb-8882-87041b8691a0.png)
 ![Screen Shot 2020-09-29 at 1 29 35 pm](https://user-images.githubusercontent.com/68724434/94509686-2705c800-0258-11eb-8e6f-746a708c2523.png)

-I've yet to come up with a set of code that is flexible and unique enough.
-And i'm wondering whether points or singular shape would be best for this context.
-I'm also considering whether to keep it static or animated, with the possibility of sound being incorporated as an additional element.
+- I've yet to come up with a set of code that is flexible and unique enough.
+And i'm wondering whether points or connected points would be best for this context.
+- Perhaps I could play with overlaying multiple sets to increase the complexity of the outcome?
+- I'm also considering whether to keep it static or animated, with the possibility of sound being incorporated as an additional element.

 ###### POTENTIAL EXTENSIONS